learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-03/lectures/css-layout/README.md

+# CSS Layout - Lecture Notes

-### Objective
+## Objective

 Students will be able to use the box model to create cohesive page layouts

-### SWBATS
+## SWBATS

-#### CSS

-+ Understand box model and how it is impacted by padding, margin and border
++ Understand box model and how it is affected by padding, margin and border
 + Understand how to use box-sizing property to standardize the box-model across browsers
-+ use content overflow property - visible, hidden, scroll, auto
++ Use content overflow property - visible, hidden, scroll, auto
-+ understand inline vs. block vs. inline-block element displays
++ Understand inline vs. block vs. inline-block element displays
-+ understand how to use float and clear properties
++ Understand how to use float and clear properties
-+ understand how to apply clearfix solution
++ Understand how to apply clearfix solution
-+ understand how to use CSS position properties - relative, absolute and fixed
++ Understand how to use CSS position properties - relative, absolute and fixed
 + Use background properties for box styling

-### Motivation
+## Motivation

 Yesterday we used CSS to style the fonts, images and backgrounds of our page.
 Today we’re going to learn how to use CSS to break up and arrange the content on our page.

-### Lesson Plan
+## Lesson Plan

+### Box Model

  You probably want to set your `div`s to a certain width and height.
 + There are several important elements that go into determining the total size of the div though.
 These include:
-	+ margin - the space that you want between your divs
+	+ Margin - the space that you want between your divs
-	+ border - you might want to include a bold border around your div
+	+ Border - you might want to include a bold border around your div
-	+ padding - how much space you want between the edge of your div and the content inside your div
+	+ Padding - how much space you want between the edge of your div and the content inside your div
 + For instance - this is what your page might look like if you do not take these things into account: <a href="no-padding.html">here is an example</a>.
   * Play around with inspect element and noticing what changes when you modify each param
 + These sizing attributes are part of something that we call the box model.